kjs29/Python/Things I don't understand/What is the difference between calculating correlation of two returns and calculating correlation of two prices?.md

 # Correlation measures how two datasets are related or not

-# But then, what is the difference in meaning between calculating correlation of two returns, and calculating correlation of two prices?
+# But then, in stocks, what is the difference in meaning between calculating correlation of two returns from each asset, and calculating correlation of two prices of each asset?